-Adult Social Club offers social and recreation community activities to people over 21 residing with their families or by themselves, are over 21 years old and Medicaid Waiver eligible.
-They plan their own local activities and programs and often times larger excursions on weekends.
+Adult Social Club offers recreation and social activities to people over 21 who reside with their families and are Medicaid eligible.
+They plan their own activities locally and take excursions on weekends as well.

-Autism Movement Therapy combines dance, music and exercise based experiences for children.
-They provide sensory integration aimed to improve behavioral, emotional, academic, social, speech and language skills.
+Autism Movement Therapy combines dance, music and exercise experiences for children.
+Sensory integration is incorporated to improve behavioral, emotional, academic, social, speech and language skills.

-Community Habilitation is designed to encourage community integration utilizing local resources for purposes of skill building based on an Individual Service Plan (ISP).
-Family members can be confident their child is safely cared for by well-trained staff.
-People enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD may be considered depending upon availability of service hours.
-Individual Support Aides work directly with the individual and family to work on established goals.
+Community Habilitation is designed to encourage community integration and build skill while utilizing local resources.
+Families can be confident their child is safely cared for by a well-trained Direct Support Professional who works directly with the individual and family on established goals.
+People must be enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD to be considered depending on available service hours.

 Educational Advocate is responsible for informing families of laws and regulations pertaining to the Individual Education Plan, working closely with the child’s team to advocate for services and educational supports, connecting with school districts and conducting evening seminars.

-Family Education and Training relays pertinent developmental disabilities issues including planning for the future, recreational options and relaxation.
-It is a Medicaid Waiver service for families to receive if they have a child who is OPWDD eligible and is under the age of 18.
-A parent/guardian is responsible for attending 1 to 2 seminars per year in order to maintain their child’s Medicaid if they are not receiving another waiver service.
-We work with AIM Services to offer minimally one seminar per month.
+Family Education and Training relays pertinent issues on numerous topics.
+It is a Medicaid Waiver Service for families with a child who is OPWDD eligible and under 18.
+Parents or guardians must attend 1 to 2 seminars per year to maintain their child’s Medicaid eligibility (if they do not receive another waiver service).
+We collaborate with AIM Services, Inc. to offer minimally one monthly seminar.

-Family Reimbursement provides financial assistance to families for expenses incurred in caring for an individual living at home.
-These cash subsidies are not covered by Medicaid reimbursement or other insurance plans and assist with expenses for services or items such as additional respite coverage, IPads, clothing, tutoring, social skills programs, camp tuition, clinical therapies, travel expenses, swings, YMCA memberships, after school social programs and therapeutic horseback riding lessons.
+Family Reimbursement provides financial assistance to families for expenses incurred in the care of a loved one living at home.
+These cash subsidies are not covered by any insurance plan.
+They assist with services or items such as respite coverage, technology, clothing, educational assistance, social skills programs, clinical therapies, sensory items, equipment and recreational memberships.

 Guardianship assists families in securing legal representation including the 17-A Guardianship Petition and provides information for lifelong planning services, insurance and estate planning.

-The McDonald Family Resource and Discovery Center is located at our Administrative Building and contains sensory equipment, books, technology equipment, dvd’s, resource materials and a lending library.
+The McDonald Family Resource & Discovery Center is located at our Administrative Building and contains sensory equipment, books, technology equipment, dvds, resource materials and a lending library.

-Respite gives parents and families, who are responsible for primary care, welcome relief to renew and refresh themselves and to attend to other obligations.
-They can be confident their child is safely cared for by well-trained staff in their home.
-People enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD may be considered depending upon availability of service hours.
-Individual Support Aides work directly with the individual and family to carry out the developed services.
+Respite gives parents and families an opportunity to renew, refresh and attend to other obligations.
+Families can be confident their child is safely cared for in their home by a well-trained Direct Support Professional who works directly with the individual and family to carry out the developed service.
+People must be enrolled in the Medicaid Waiver Program and deemed eligible for services by OPWDD to be considered depending on available service hours.

 Sibshops are recreational opportunities for brothers and sisters of children with special needs to express their feelings in a supportive group format.

-Spectrum Link (formerly ASPIRe, NY) is a community based recreation group for teens and young adults with Asperger’s Syndrome and other high functioning Autism Spectrum Disorders.
+Spectrum Link is a community-based recreation group for teens and young adults with Asperger’s Syndrome and ther high-functioning Autism Spectrum Disorders.
 Participants enjoy a variety of activities and learn safety awareness, self-defense, independent skill building and explore vocational choices.

-Support Group is for family members with loved ones with Autism Spectrum Disorders.
+Support Group is for family members with loved ones who have an Autism Spectrum Disorder.

-Whispering Willow Children’s Yoga promotes strength, flexibility, focus and concentration as well as a sense of tranquility and peace.
+Whispering Willow Children’s Yoga is a 6-week program offered bi-annually, for children ages 5–17 who have an Autism Spectrum Disorder.
+It promotes strength, flexibility, focus, concentration and a sense of calmness, tranquility and peace.